iosonodenis/bad-data-guide/README.md

 ### Collection process is opaque

 It's very easy for false assumptions, errors or outright falsehoods to be introduced into these data collection processes.
 For this reason it's important that methods used be transparent.
-It's rare that you'll know exactly how a dataset was gathered, but indications of a problem can include numbers that [assert unrealistic precision](#data-asserts-unrealistic-precision) and data that [are too good to be true](#too-good-to-be-true).
+It's rare that you'll know exactly how a dataset was gathered, but indications of a problem can include numbers that [assert unrealistic precision](#data-asserts-unrealistic-precision) and data that [are Troppo bello per essere vero](#too-good-to-be-true).

 Sometimes the origin story may just be fishy: did such-and-such academic really interview 50 active gang members from the south side of Chicago?
 If the way the data were gathered seems questionable and your source can't offer you [ironclad provenance](#provenance-is-not-documented) then you should always verify with another expert that the data could reasonably have been collected in the way that was described.